 The short answer to what is a hashtag is that it is a word or a phrase with the pound sign in front of it used for search and filtering on social media.
 There. you can stop reading the post now.

-This makes any term (without spaces or punctuation) searchable on Twitter, Instagram, and Google Plus.
+This makes any term (without spaces or punctuation) searchable on Twitter, Instagram, Facebook, and LinkedIn.

 On Twitter you can use numbers in a hashtag like #Year2012 but the hashtag can’t only be a number like #2012.